paezha/paezha.github.io/applied_spatial_statistics/04-Mapping-in-R-Continued.md

 ```

 <img src="04-Mapping-in-R-Continued_files/figure-html/unnamed-chunk-15-1.png" width="672" />
-Now it is easy to see the locations of the five observations that were `Observed == FALSE`!, which are labeled with grey circles.
+Now it is easy to see the locations of the five observations that were `Observed == FALSE`!, which are labeled with gray circles.

 You can change the coloring scheme by means of `scale_color_distiller` (you can can check the different color palettes available [here](http://ggplot2.tidyverse.org/reference/scale_brewer.html)):